U.S. Route 25 in Georgia: Richmond County

 Just before passing the Pointe South Golf Club, US 25/SR 121 begin to travel along the Hephzibah–Augusta city line.
-They intersect the eastern terminus of SR 88.
-After curving to the north-northeast, they re-enter Augusta proper.
+They intersect SR 88.
+After curving to the north, they reenter Augusta proper.
 They pass the Richmond Factory Pond and Richmond Factory Pond Dam and curve to the northeast.
 Then they pass by the East Central Regional Hospital–Gracewood.
-The two highways curve to the north and cross over Butler Creek and make a gradual winding path to an interchange with I-520 (Bobby Jones Expressway), passing to the west of Foss Park and the Charles B. Webster Detention Center and to the east of Rollins Elementary School and Sego Middle School along the way.
+The two highways cross over Butler Creek and make a gradual winding path to an interchange with I-520 (Bobby Jones Expressway), passing to the west of Foss Park and the Charles B. Webster Detention Center and to the east of Rollins Elementary School and Sego Middle School along the way.
 US 25/SR 121 intersect Windsor Spring Road, which is also part of the I-520 interchange.
-The roadway curves to the north-northeast.
-At the intersection with Lumpkin Road, they pass Alleluia Community School and are just to the west of Elliot Park.
+The roadway curves to the north.
+At the intersection with Lumpkin Road, they pass Alleluia Community School.
 The concurrency crosses over Rocky Creek just southeast of Lombard Pond.
-It curves to the northeast and intersects the southern terminus of Tubman Home Road and the northern terminus of SR 56 (Mike Padgett Highway).
+It curves to the northeast and intersects Tubman Home Road and SR 56 (Mike Padgett Highway).
 Approximately 0.2 mi later, they have an interchange with US 1/US 78/US 278/SR 10 (Gordon Highway) and begin to travel concurrently with those four highways.
-The six-highway concurrency continue to the northeast, to an intersection with the southern terminus of Molly Pond Road and the northern terminus of Doug Barnard Parkway (former SR 56 Spur).
-Just before that intersection, the roadway begins to curve to the north-northeast.
-The highways pass just to the northwest of Magnolia Cemetery, Cedar Grove Cemetery, and May Park and southeast of James Brown Arena.
-A short distance later, they pass to the east of Old Medical College and the Old Government House, then an interchange with US 25 Bus./SR 28 (Broad Street).
-Here, US 25 Bus. meets its southern terminus.
+The six-highway concurrency continue north to an intersection with Molly Pond Road and Doug Barnard Parkway (former SR 56 Spur).
+Just before that intersection, the roadway begins to curve to the northeast.
+The highways pass Magnolia Cemetery, Cedar Grove Cemetery, and May Park and James Brown Arena.
+A short distance later, they pass the Old Medical College and the Old Government House, then an interchange with US 25 Business (US 25 Bus.)/SR 28 (Broad Street).
+Here, US 25 Bus. ends.
 Just after this interchange, the highway crosses over the Savannah River into South Carolina.
-At the state line, SR 10 ends, while US 1/US 25/US 78/US 278/SR 121 (Continues as SC 121) curves to the northeast toward North Augusta.
+At the state line, SR 10 ends, while US 1/US 25/US 78/US 278/SR 121 (Continues as South Carolina Highway 121) curves to the northeast toward North Augusta.

 National Highway System

-From its southern terminus, in Brunswick, to Ludowici and from I-16, south-southwest of Statesboro to its northern terminus, at the South Carolina state line on the northeastern edge of Augusta are included as part of the National Highway System, a system of routes determined to be the most important for the nation's economy, mobility, and defense.
+From its southern, in Brunswick, to Ludowici and from I-16, south-southwest of Statesboro to its northern terminus, at the South Carolina state line on the northeastern edge of Augusta are included as part of the National Highway System, a system of routes determined to be the most important for the nation's economy, mobility, and defense.